Apply a filter

 - If you have more than one expression, use AND or OR to display features in the layer that match all or any of your expressions.
 AND requires that all of the criteria you have specified must be true.
 OR means that any of your expressions must be true for the features to display.

-- For the field part of the expression, choose the field you want to query against from the Field drop-down menu.
+- For the field part of the expression, choose the field you want to query against from the drop-down menu with fields.

 - If you want to filter based on a specific value, choose Value and enter a value in the field.
 The input box varies depending on the field type.

-- If you want to compare the value in one field to the value in another field, choose the field for your expression from the Field drop-down menu.
+- If you want to compare the value in one field to the value in another field, choose Field and choose the field for your expression from the drop-down menu.

 - If you want to filter based on a specific value in the field you've chosen for your expression, choose Unique and choose a unique value from your field.
 Unique value filters require an ArcGIS 10.1 or later map service.
 The Unique option does not appear if you are creating a filter on an ArcGIS 10.0 or earlier service.

-- To delete an expression or set in the filter, press the Delete (X) button to the right of your expression or set.
+- To delete an expression or set in the filter, click the Delete button to the right of your expression or set.

-- To add an expression to a set, press the Add an expression to this set (+) button to the right of the set.
+- To add an expression to a set, click the Add an expression to this set button to the lower right of the set.

-- When you are finished modifying or creating your filter expression, press Apply to apply the filter to the layer.
+- When you are finished modifying or creating your filter expression, click Apply to apply the filter to the layer.

 The map updates to display the new filtered view.

-- Press the Close button to close the Filter tool.
+- Click the Close button to close the Filter tool.

 Considerations for filters